Deletion-contraction triangles for Hausel-Proudfoot varieties: Introduction

-Returning to \cite{HRV}, recall that the weight polynomial of the character varieties, together with the complete description of the cohomology for $GL(2)$, led those authors to conjecture a formula for the full mixed Hodge polynomial.
-The formula moreover suggested certain curious properties of the cohomology.
+In \cite{HRV}, the quantity $P^X_c(q, -1)$ was determined for the character varieties $\mathcal{M}_B(C)$, and also for twisted versions corresponding to Higgs bundles of nonzero degree.\footnote{\cite{HRV} does not compute classes in the Grothendieck ring, and in fact these remain unknown.
+Instead, they determine $P^X_c(q, -1)$ by counting points over finite fields.} These explicit formulas, together with the complete description of the cohomology for $GL(2)$, led to a conjectural formula for the full mixed Hodge polynomial.
+Inpsection of the conjectural formula suggested certain curious properties of the cohomology \cite{HRV}.

-These properties found a conjectural conceptual explanation in the remarkable ``$P = W$'' conjecture of \cite{dCHM}.
+The remarkable ``$P = W$'' conjecture of \cite{dCHM} was proposed to explain these curiousities.
+The setup is as follows.
 Given any map of algebraic varieties $f\colon X \to A$, there is a filtration on $\H^{\bullet}(X) \cong \H^{\bullet}(A, Rf_* \C_X)$ arising from truncation of $Rf_* \C_X$ in the (middle) perverse $t$-structure on $A$; this is termed the perverse Leray filtration.
-The $P = W$ conjecture asserts that Simpson's correspondence, the weight filtration on the character variety goes to the {\em perverse Leray} filtration associated to Hitchin's integrable system on the moduli of Higgs bundles.

-This $P=W$ conjecture was established in \cite{dCHM} in the $GL(2)$ case, and very recently for any rank on a genus 2 curve \cite{dCMS}.
+The $P = W$ conjecture asserts that under Simpson's correspondence, the weight filtration on the character variety goes to the perverse Leray filtration associated to Hitchin's integrable system on the moduli of Higgs bundles.
+This conjecture was established in \cite{dCHM} in the $GL(2)$ case, and very recently for any rank on a genus 2 curve \cite{dCMS}.
 One of its original motivations, the `curious Hard Lefschetz' conjecture, is now established \cite{Mel}.
 Some additional special cases have been verified \cite{SZ, Szi}, and some tests of structural predictions verified \cite{dCM}.
 A certain limit of the conjecture appears to be related to a comparison of limiting behavior of the Hitchin fibration with the geometry of the boundary complex of the character variety \cite{Sim-geom}.
 Relationships between perverse and weight filtrations have also been found in other settings of hyperk\"ahler geometry \cite{dCHM2, Harder, HLSY}.
+In particular, the 4-real-dimensional examples of the spaces under investigation here were studied in \cite{Z}.
 A similar sounding (but at present not directly related) statement has been found in homological mirror symmetry \cite{HKP}.
-The original conjecture remains wide open in the general case.
+The original conjecture remains open in the general case.
 It is unclear what is the natural setting or generality for this conjecture.